Commercial diving at BHP Olympic Dam

-The Olympic Dam mine is a large underground mine located in the South Australian desert, around 550 kilometres north-west of Adelaide.
+Olympic Dam is a large underground mine located in far north South Australia, around 560 kilometres north-west of Adelaide.
 It’s the fourth largest copper deposit and the largest known single deposit of uranium in the world.

-Water performs a critical function at Olympic Dam, where it is used for a variety of purposes.
-These include the use of potable water for drinking, showering and washing, as well as water that is used within mining and smelting processes.
+Water performs a critical function at Olympic Dam, where it is used for a variety of purposes, including drinking, showering, and washing, as well as water that is used within miningand smelting processes.

 For these reasons, BHP maintains numerous water storage and water treatment facilities.

-Effective and appropriate water stewardship at Olympic Dam is not only essential to themine’s operation, but for its long-term sustainability and contribution to social value.
-For these reasons, BHP inspects its water storages on an annual basis, assessing all components for potential defects that could affect the supply of water to 4000 plus personnel and its operations.
+Effective and appropriate water stewardship at Olympic Dam is not only essential to the mine’s operation, but for its long-term sustainability and contribution to social value.
+For these reasons, BHP inspects its water storages on an annual basis, assessing all components for potential defects that could affect the supply of water to 4000 plus personnel,its operations and the local communities.

 The inspections are conducted by our professional Australian Accredited divers (ADAS) who spend many hours each day submerged underwater while they thoroughly inspect these essential assets for liner defects, foreign debris and the condition of inlet/outlet structures.